jarviscanada/jarvis_data_eng_ChrisWan/README.md

 **UTMQuest**: Developed an online learning tool with a user-driven question repository, supporting 300+ students.
 Analyzed 50+ test data and graphs to identify scalable sections.
 Used Artillery.io for load testing, executed Linux and Bash scripts for system monitoring, and configured lab computers with Virtual Machines for testing.
 Enhanced database query efficiency by 54% through TanStack Query and Redis integration, while also leveraging MongoDB's skip and limit functionalities for pagination, resulting in a 67% performance enhancement.

-**NoteIt** [[GitHub](https://github.com/chriswan12/ConuHacks)]: Built a web application that summarizes video transcripts using NLP reducing total text by up to 70%, won Best Use of Google Cloud amongst 131 number of participants
+**NoteIt** [[GitHub](https://github.com/chriswan12/ConuHacks)]: Built a web application that summarizes video transcripts using NLP reducing total text by up to 70%, won Best Use of Google Cloud amongst 131 number of participants at a Hackathon (ConuHacks VI).

 ## Professional Experiences